Wood Driveway Gates: Privacy, Warmth, and Natural Beauty

 Cost – Because our wooden driveway gates have a steel frame, they’re essentially two gates in one.
 As a result, they’re often more expensive than a basic iron gate.
 However, wood gates have a smaller variation in cost.
-Iron gates, on the other hand, offer a greater variety of design options and can get much more expensive than wood gates.
+Metal gates, on the other hand, offer a greater variety of design options and can get much more expensive than wood gates.

 See some of our wooden driveway gate designs in our photo gallery for ideas.

-WROUGHT IRON GATES: A Reputation for Strength and Elegance
+Metal Driveway Gates: A Reputation for Strength and Elegance

-One of the longest-lasting materials available, iron is prized for its durability.
-Opting for a wrought-iron driveway gate allows for a wide range of custom gate designs, from ornate loops to modern lines to sculptural elements.
+One of the longest-lasting materials available, wrought iron is prized for its durability.
+Opting for a wrought-iron driveway gate allows for a wide range of custom gate designs, from ornate loops to modern lines to unique sculptural elements.
 The open nature of iron gate designs is ideal if you want to showcase your property.

 Appearance – Whether it’s a simple, elegant design or an elaborate custom work, an iron gate adds instant curb appeal that can boost your property’s value.
 The openness offers a window into your property and makes the entrance feel spacious.